douglasgreen/pagemaker/README.md

 * Classes = 10 points
 * Tags = 1 point

-However, this system, in many ways, seems counterintuitive and problematic for two main reasons.
+However, this system seems counterintuitive and problematic for two main reasons.

 Firstly, IDs are often assigned to high-level page elements, while classes are typically linked to lower-level elements.
 This hierarchy complicates the process of overwriting global styles with more specific, widget-level styles.